MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

   1. For **Region**, select your desired region.
   1. Keep default values for other fields.

 1. In the **Logs & metrics** blade, you can select **Send subscription activity logs** and **Send Azure resource logs for all defined resources** to monitor the Azure resources.
-However, this tutorial focuses solely on WLS logs and does not cover infrastructure logs.
+However, this tutorial focuses solely on WLS logs and doesn't cover infrastructure logs.
 1. Select **Create** to start the deployment.

 After the deployment succeeds, continue to the section [Launch Kibana](#launch-kibana).

 ### Launch Kibana

 Once Elastic is deployed on Azure, open the Elastic resource from Azure portal.
-Locate the **Kibana URL**, next to the label **Deployment URL**, as shown in the image below.
+Locate the **Kibana URL**, next to the label **Deployment URL**, as shown in the image.

 :::image type="content" source="media/migrate-weblogic-with-elk/elastic-portal.png" alt-text="The Kibana launch URL in Azure portal." lightbox="media/migrate-weblogic-with-elk/elastic-portal.png":::

-When you launch Kibana, you’ll be prompted to log in by selecting an Azure account.
+When you launch Kibana, you are prompted to log in by selecting an Azure account.
 Choose the Azure account used for creating the Elastic deployment, then review and accept the requested Elasticsearch permissions.

 :::image type="content" source="media/migrate-weblogic-with-elk/permission-requested.png" alt-text="Elasticsearch permissions requested." lightbox="media/migrate-weblogic-with-elk/permission-requested.png":::

-Once logged in, the browser will navigate to Kibana’s welcome page.
+Once logged in, the browser navigates to Kibana’s welcome page.

 :::image type="content" source="media/migrate-weblogic-with-elk/setup-elastic-welcome-page.png" alt-text="Elasticsearch welcome page." lightbox="media/migrate-weblogic-with-elk/setup-elastic-welcome-page.png":::